jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 ##### Lower bounded wildcard

 When we want to set a lower limit of a class hierarchy, and we don't want to add any instance of any class below to that hierarchy, we use `super` keyword to make this lower bounded wildcard.
+This applies for a method parameter.

 To demonstrate, let us create 3 classes - Fruit, Apple and AsianApple